verge-io/docs/docs/product-guide/tenantsnapshots.md

 4. Click **Request From Provider** on the left menu.
 Once the snapshot displays as "Local" it is now available to use; see restore instructions below.

-!!! note "Extending a snapshot expiration"
+!!! warning "Extending a snapshot expiration"
     Once the snapshot is local, the snapshot name and expiration can be modified.
-When setting expirations on snapshots, it is always important to keep storage capacity in mind; the longer the expiration, particularly in situations involving high change rates, the more storage that will be consumed.
+When setting expirations on snapshots, it is always important to keep storage capacity in mind; the longer the expiration, when there are significant change rates, the more storage will be consumed.

 ### Instructions for Tenant to Restore their Entire System from the Provider Snapshot